 The STAR GNSS RO 1D-Var algorithm has thorough quality control (QC) of input data, processing, and output results.
-The total output files with retrieved atmospheric quantities can be less than the full input atmPrf files.
+The total output files with retrieved atmospheric quantities can be less than the complete input atmPrf files.
 The reasons why the RO event (i.e., input atmPrf file) can be rejected are listed below:

 - 1. The first guess files are not found. - 2.
 The input atmPrf file has flag = "bad". - 3.
 Error in dry or wet pressure integration.
-It may occur if i) $z_i z{i-1} \ge 100 m$ while it is expected that $z_i z{i-1} < 0$ (level numbering goes from TOA to the surface), and/or ii) pressure at the particular level is negative. - 4.
+It may occur if i) $z_i z{i-1} \ge 100 \text{ m}$ while it is expected that $z_i z{i-1} < 0$ (level numbering goes from TOA to the surface), and/or ii) pressure at the particular level is negative. - 4.
 Interpolation error.
 The error may occur if i) the x-value is beyond the x-range but extrapolation is not allowed, ii) the x or y value is negative but logarithmic interpolation is required.
 The interpolation is widely used over the whole processing, for example, for the first guess, background covariance matrices, and output profiles thinning. - 5.
-The number of successfully retrieved levels is too small (currently, less than half of the input refractivity profile length).
+The number of successfully retrieved levels is too small (currently, less than half of the input refractivity profile length). - 6. we also mark the side viewing angle between 60 degrees and 120 degrees as "bad" since they are of high uncertainty. - 7.
+L1 Signal-Noise-Ratio less than 300 V/V as "bad" also because they are of high uncertainty.